Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Related Work

-Rational Krylov subspaces have been applied in a variety of numerical modeling contexts, including the solution of Maxwell’s equations~\cite{Botchev:JCA2016}, VLSI power‐grid analysis~\cite{Zhuang:TCAD2016}, and, more recently, EM stress analysis~\cite{Stoikos:SMACD23}, all within the exponential integration (EI) framework.
-In the EI method, the Krylov subspace is used to approximate the matrix–exponential operation $e^{tA}\nu$ in the time domain, where $t$ is the time variable and $\nu$ is the initial state vector.
-A fundamental limitation of this approach is that time-varying input sources require recomputation of the Krylov subspace at each change because the computed subspace only incorporates the input excitation from the previous time step, making EI methods inefficient for many practical analyses.
+Rational Krylov subspaces have been applied in a variety of numerical modeling contexts, including the solution of Maxwell’s equations~\cite{Botchev:JCA2016}, VLSI power-grid analysis~\cite{Zhuang:TCAD2016}, and, more recently, EM stress analysis~\cite{Stoikos:SMACD23}, all within the exponential integration (EI) framework.
+In the EI method, the Krylov subspace is used to approximate the matrix-exponential operation $e^{tA}\nu$ in the time domain, where $t$ is the time variable and $\nu$ is the initial state vector.
+A fundamental limitation of this approach is that time-varying input sources require recomputation of the Krylov subspace whenever the input changes, because the computed subspace only incorporates the input excitation from the previous time step.
+This makes EI methods inefficient for many practical analyses.

-In the EM formulation of~\cite{Stoikos:SMACD23}, a rational Krylov method is also employed; however, it constructs the Krylov subspace using $(A^{-1} - \sigma I)^{-1}$ rather than $(A - \sigma I)^{-1}$ as adopted in~\cite{Zhuang:TCAD2016} and in our work, where $A$ is the EM operator defined in Eq.~\eqref{eq:lti_em}.
+In the EM formulation of~\cite{Stoikos:SMACD23}, a rational Krylov method is also employed; however, it constructs the Krylov subspace using $(A^{-1} - s_0 I)^{-1}$ rather than $(A - s_0 I)^{-1}$ as adopted in~\cite{Zhuang:TCAD2016} and in our work, where $A$ is the EM operator defined in Eq.~\eqref{eq:lti_em}.
 This choice biases the Krylov basis toward the dominant eigenvalues of $A$, thereby emphasizing high-frequency (short-transient) dynamics.
-In electromigration analysis, however, the primary quantities of interest—nucleation time and post-void stress evolution—are governed by the smallest eigenvalues of $A$, which correspond to long-tail, near–steady-state behavior.
-As shown in~\cite{Zhuang:TCAD2016}, using $A^{-1}$ (or its shifted variant) is preferable because the largest eigenvalues of $A^{-1}$ correspond to the smallest eigenvalues of $A$, precisely the spectral components dominant in EM-induced failure mechanisms.
+In electromigration analysis, however, the primary quantities of interest, namely nucleation time and post-void stress evolution, are governed by the smallest eigenvalues of $A$, which correspond to long-tail, near-steady-state behavior.
+As shown in~\cite{Zhuang:TCAD2016}, using $A^{-1}$ (or its shifted variant) is preferable because the largest eigenvalues of $A^{-1}$ correspond to the smallest eigenvalues of $A$, precisely the spectral components that dominate EM-induced failure mechanisms.

-Furthermore, the method in ~\cite{Stoikos:SMACD23} selects the shift time or expansion point and reduction order purely based on minimizing the global model residual error, rather than application-specific performance metrics such as nucleation time or resistance evolution.
+Furthermore, the method in~\cite{Stoikos:SMACD23} selects the shift time or expansion point and reduction order purely based on minimizing the global model residual error, rather than application-specific performance metrics such as nucleation time or resistance evolution.
 This often leads to unnecessarily high reduction orders that emphasize short transient effects rather than the long-tail dynamics relevant to EM-induced failure analysis.